aws/Trusted-Advisor-Tools/TA-WellArchitected/tawa-optimization-starter/README.md

 </center>

 In this section you will be deploying a react based prioritization tool, loosely inspired by **Eisenhower Matix**.
-This tool takes input of the JSON file produced by the starter kit above, and allow you to visualize each improvement opportunities and assist with your prioritization.
+This tool takes input of the JSON file produced by the starter kit above, and allow you to visualize each improvement opportunities to assist with your prioritization.

 **Eisenhower Matix** is a productivity, prioritization, and time-management framework designed to help you prioritize a list of tasks or agenda items by first categorizing those items according to their urgency and importance.